agarrharr/awesome-cli-apps/readme.md

 - [release-it](https://github.com/webpro/release-it) - Automate releases for Git repositories and/or npm packages.
 Changelog generation, GitHub/GitLab releases, etc.
 - [clog](https://github.com/kentcdodds/clog-cli) - A conventional changelog for the rest of us.
 - [np](https://github.com/sindresorhus/np) - A better `npm publish`.

-## Database

-- [cycli](https://github.com/nicolewhite/cycli) - A terminal client for Neo4j with autocompletion and syntax highlighting.
-- [mycli](https://github.com/dbcli/mycli) - A Terminal Client for MySQL with AutoCompletion and Syntax Highlighting.
-- [pgcli](https://github.com/dbcli/pgcli) - A Terminal Client for Postgre with AutoCompletion and Syntax Highlighting.

 ## Productivity